-In terms of tax, Canada today could be described as a tax haven - or, at any rate, it is one of the least fiscally demanding of the countries that are not usually considered tax havens.
-A 2010 report from KPMG accounting firm called Special Report: Focus on Tax identifies Canada, among rich countries, as the one where businesses are the second least-taxed.
+A 2012 report from accounting firm KPMG called Special Report: Focus on Tax identifies Canada, among rich countries, as the one where businesses are the second least-taxed.
 Of the 41 cities studied according to the same criteria, three Canadian cities - Vancouver, Montreal and Toronto - are respectively ranked first, fourth and fifth.
-The International Financial Centre of Montreal, established in 1986, says that 75% of the net profits of foreign companies that register with it will not be taxed, and that other tax advantages will be provided for employees.
-Canadian companies can claim identical benefits through their offshore subsidiaries.